-Deep offshore hydrocarbons, once considered to be out of reach, now make up around 30% of the world’s yet-to-be-discovered conventional resources.
+Deep offshore oil and gas, once considered to be out of reach, now make up around 30% of the world’s yet-to-be-discovered conventional resources.
 Their exploitation, which takes place at greater and greater water depths, in increasingly difficult seas and within increasingly isolated reserves characterized by complex fluids, represents a major challenge for the future of energy.
-Thanks to its experience in deep offshore and to its continuous innovation policy, Total Exploration & Production, the leader in this field, rises to the intrinsic challenges of deep offshore hydrocarbon production every day.
+Thanks to its experience in deep offshore and to its continuous innovation policy, Total Exploration & Production, the leader in this field, rises to the intrinsic challenges of deep offshore oil and gas production every day.

 The Main Challenges Posed by the New Deep Offshore Environment

-Total anticipates future needs thanks to a long-term vision based on proven expertise in deep offshore.
-The Group’s teams, guided by a detailed list of the technological gaps to be overcome in order to address future challenges effectively, work on five priority goals.
+Total anticipates future needs thanks to a long-term vision based on proven expertise in deep offshore expertise and closely managing our technical costs.
+Our teams, guided by a detailed list of the technological gaps to be overcome in order to address future challenges effectively, have five priority goals.

-The biggest savings will come from optimizing and reducing drilling times (which are the subject of new automation-based operating strategies), and from standardizing and industrializing subsea equipment and industrial synergies that are currently being developed.
+The biggest savings will come from optimizing and shortening drilling times (which are the subject of new automation-based operating strategies), and from standardizing and industrializing subsea systems and industrial synergies that are currently being developed.

-The implementation of new subsea solutions will also provide another cost-reduction lever, as with the world’s first subsea separation system that was implemented in the Pazflor field (Angola) in 2011, which lowered the overall cost of this immense deep offshore development by 7%.
-In the long term, the new entirely subsea architectural concept, DEPTH® (Deep Export Production Treatment Hub), will provide financially viable access to reserves that are too far from the shore or too small to justify floating production facilities.
-This fully integrated plant will carry out on the seabed all the processing operations necessary to deliver products that are ready to be refined and exported to shore through subsea tie-backs that stretch across several hundred kilometers.
+Implementing new subsea solutions is also another cost-reduction driver.
+One example is the world’s first subsea separation system.
+Implemented in Angola's Pazflor field in 2011, it lowered the overall cost of this immense deep offshore development by 7%.
+In the long term, the new, entirely subsea Deep Export Production Treatment Hub (DEPTH®) architectural concept will provide financially viable access to reserves that are too far from the shore or too small to justify floating production facilities.
+The fully integrated plant on the seabed will do all the processing needed to deliver products ready to be refined and exported onshore through subsea tie-backs hundreds of kilometers long.

-To meet the considerable energy needs generated by the widespread use of subsea processing, the Group is working to develop innovative technology in subsea power transmission and distribution to achieve two main goals: increasing the distance over which alternating current can be carried and obtaining electrical equipment that can withstand the high hydrostatic pressure that exists at great depths.
+To meet the considerable energy needs generated by the widespread use of subsea processing, we are working to develop innovative technology in subsea power transmission and distribution to achieve three main goals: enhancing the energy efficiency of our developments, increasing the distance over which alternating current can be carried and designing electrical equipment that can withstand the high hydrostatic pressure that exists at great depths.

-Certain DEPTH® technological building blocks, available in the shorter term, will make it possible to substantially reduce the development costs for these “peripheral” reserves, which contain 50 to 200 million barrels.
+Certain DEPTH® technological building blocks available in the shorter term, will substantially reduce the development costs for these satellite reserves, which contain 50 million to 200 million barrels.

-LedaFlow®, a new multiphase flow simulator, is one of the technological levers that are needed to make a qualitative leap forward in order to master flow assurance within an environment characterized by ever greater water depths and ever longer subsea lines.
+LedaFlow®, a new multiphase flow simulator, is one of the technological drivers needed to make a qualitative leap forward in managing flow assurance within an environment characterized by ever greater water depths and ever longer subsea lines.

 Thanks to a number of enhanced algorithms that make calculations more reliable and accurate, LedaFlow® offers a clear competitive advantage for simulating unstable flow regimes.
-Its continuously improved performance, made possible by sustained R&D, will make it an essential tool for optimizing the design and cost of production and transport lines.
+Because of its continuously improved performance, made possible by sustained R&D, it will be an essential tool for optimizing the design and cost of production and flow lines.

 New subsea inspection, monitoring, maintenance and repair technology must be developed to find the most cost-effective way to protect the integrity of Total’s mature fields and the operability of their facilities over time.
-An AUV (Autonomous Underwater Vehicle) used to carry out visual and acoustic inspections on pipelines will be the first example of such technology; it will enter the industrial phase in 2017.
-Key to this AUV is its ability to ensure optimized, low-cost inspection campaigns.
+An Autonomous Underwater Vehicle (AUV) used to carry out visual and acoustic inspections on pipelines is the first example of such technology; it entered the industrial phase in 2017.
+Key to the AUV is its ability to ensure optimized, low-cost inspection campaigns.
 In the medium term, the aim is to obtain a multi-functional resident AUV that can spend several months on the seabed and carry out work on the facilities at any time.

-The emergence of new offshore exploration targets at depths of 3,000 meters or more requires us to push beyond the operating limits of existing technology and create groundbreaking technology for drilling, developing and producing at these depths.
-Today, risers constitute one of the most important links in the technological chain of ultra-deep offshore, for drilling as well as for production.
+The emergence of new offshore exploration targets at depths of 3,000 meters or more requires us to push beyond the operating limits of current technology to devise groundbreaking technology for drilling, developing and producing at these depths at an acceptable cost.
+Risers are one of the most important links in the ultra-deep offshore technology chain, for drilling as well as for production.
 Composite materials, which are lighter than steel, are needed to ensure that these pipes will be able to bear their own weight past a certain length.
-Total is working in partnership with several industrial firms on testing innovative solutions in hopes of providing a reliable solution and a diverse offer as quickly as possible.
+Total is working in partnership with several manufacturers to test innovative solutions in hope of providing a reliable solution and a diverse offering as quickly as possible.

-Recognized by the industry as a deep offshore pioneer, Total turned its attention to subsea technology at the end of the 1960s.
-Since then, this pioneering mind-set has never faltered, ensuring that the story of the Group’s conquest of the deep sea is replete with major industrial achievements and new industrial standards.
+Recognized by the industry as a deep offshore pioneer, Total turned our attention to subsea technology in the late 1960s.
+Since then, this pioneer spirit has never faltered, ensuring that the story of our conquest of the deep sea is replete with major industrial achievements and new industrial standards.